Responsible pet ownership

 Annual permits for cats that are not de-sexed

 - De-sexing improves the health and welfare of pets, reducing their risk of disease and health concerns in later life.
 It also significantly reduces the risk of accidental litters, reducing the burden of unwanted kittens on pounds and shelters.
 Importantly, cats that are not de-sexed are also producing strays, causing nuisance and attacking native birds and other wildlife.

 - To encourage pet owners to de-sex their pets early, we have created incentives by offering significantly cheaper lifetime registration fees for de-sexed pets.
 Unfortunately, there are still a large number of cats that are not de-sexed and a high number of unwanted litters of kittens a being surrendered to pounds and shelters.

-- To reduce this problem, the Bill introduces annual permits for cats that are not de-sexed by four months of age, in addition to the current lifetime registration fees.
+- To reduce this problem, the Act introduces annual permits for cats that are not de-sexed by four months of age, in addition to the current lifetime registration fees.

 - The lifetime registration fee for all cats will also be reduced by $10 from 2019.
 This will create a stronger incentive to register and de-sex cats and also encourage the adoption of cats from ponds and shelters.

 Better data capture and traceability of cats and dogs